Career as a Textile Designer

 Education and Training as a Textile Designer

 In today’s day and age, there are plenty of career positions and opportunities as a textile designer.
-Although you don’t require an official college degree to start your professional journey as a textile designer, the field does have a tremendous amount of competition.
-Owing to the competitiveness of the field, it would be good to get an undergraduate degree, vocational training or a degree in a design equivalent course to gain an edge.
+Although you don’t require an official college degree to start your career as a textile designer, the field does have a tremendous amount of competition.
+Owing to the competitiveness of the field, it would be good to get an undergraduate degree, vocational training, or a degree in a design equivalent course to gain an edge.

 If you want to gain a strong foundation in textile designing, we encourage you to take up a bachelor’s degree in any of the fashion courses.
 The fashion industry currently utilizes a vast majority of textiles and the classes will be based on varieties of fabrics and textiles that are used for design purposes.
 In a course like this, students are going to learn more about the history of textiles, usage concepts in theory and aesthetics as well.
 The course work includes theory and practicals, and under practicals, the students will be completing designs, working with materials, and completing textiles and structures by using colour dyes, silks, leathers etc.

 If you’re a student of textile design and you wish to study further, you can opt for any of the master’s degree courses in arts with textile design.
 You could go for marketing, apparel management and supply train management.
 These courses will help you plan your professional trajectory for the future.

 Scope in the Industry

 Once you have completed your bachelors and/or masters, you will finally start your professional journey into textile designing.
 Relevant work experience after campus placements is important to give your career as a textile designer a head start.
 After you begin internships in relevant companies and brands, you will form relationships with designers, fashion experts, manufacturers and fashion houses which will immensely help you get ahead.